GEEGABYTE1/Coding_Problems/Shortest-Tree/README.md

 *Complexities have been generalized*

 In the file, I have created a `TreeNode` class to establish the trees for the inputs.
-At the bottom of the class, there are some test inputs to initalize the two trees, and below that there is the solution.
+At the bottom of the class, there are some test inputs to initalize the two trees, and below that there is the solution, which is a function called `solution()`.

 # Extra Info